arunprsh/no-code-low-code/finserv/README.md

     * Fine-tune a pre-trained **ResNet18** CV model on provided dataset.
 * **Step by step instructions:**
     * Step by step instructions to execute this demo is documented [here](https://github.com/arunprsh/no-code-low-code/blob/main/finserv/vision/README.md).

-**Note:** If you are new to SageMaker Studio, instructions to get started with SageMaker Studio and setup this demo repository are provided [here](https://github.com/arunprsh/no-code-low-code/blob/main/setup-studio.md).